beehive-lab/tornado-insight/README.md

 the tool window of TornadoInsight to test it.

 With its dynamic testing framework, developers can seamlessly conduct tests on specific tasks within their codebase.
-TornadoInsight will dynamically generate a test file and guide the automatic generation of the Main method and the Taskgraph required by TornadoVM, And automatically create and initialize variables according to parameter types.
+TornadoInsight dynamically generates a test file and guide the automatic generation of the Main method and the Taskgraph required by TornadoVM, And automatically create and initialize variables according to parameter types.
 Then TornadoInsight invokes the